logan-bobo/flask_app_container/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-This is a sample of how of a docker conatiner running a Flask application!
+This is a sample of a docker conatiner running a Flask application!

 ### Prerequisites
 * Docker